tbensky/3dprinted-mask/README.md

    <img src="https://github.com/tbensky/3dprinted-mask/blob/master/meile_filters.JPG">
 </p>

-claim to filter to this level, and they’re [widely available](https://www.bedbathandbeyond.com/store/product/miele-airclean-fjm-dustbag/1016438286?keyword=meile-baggs).
+claim to filter to this level, and they’re [available](https://www.bedbathandbeyond.com/store/product/miele-airclean-fjm-dustbag/1016438286?keyword=meile-baggs).
 It turns out that N95 masks and these HEPA vacuum cleaner bags seem to be made from similar materials as shown [here](https://youtu.be/ZWkLqJrjWe8).

-There is more debate out there, as some air filter bags can be made of fiberglass, the fibers of which you don’t want to breathe.
+There is more debate out there, as some air filter bags can be made of fiberglass, the fibers of which you don’t want to inhale.
 The Miele bags above appear to be made from polymer fibers (i.e. not glass), but you still don’t want to breathe them.
 You can ease concerns in this way:

-* Add a layer of cotton material (T-shirt, bandana, etc.) or some of the 2 micron vacuum cleaner filter..
+* Add a layer of cotton material (T-shirt, bandana, etc.) or some of the 2 micron vacuum cleaner filter around the HEPA filter.
 These are to be added on the “mouth side” of the filter assembly.
 Here’s a layer of the 2 micron material being peeled away from the bag:

 <p align="center">
    <img src="https://github.com/tbensky/3dprinted-mask/blob/master/2micron.JPG">